Bobris/BTDB/Doc/Relations.md

 ## Secondary Key

-Secondary keys are usefull for fast access by other fields then primary key.
+Secondary keys are useful for fast access by other fields then primary key.
 Declared are as attribute `SecondaryKey`.
 Each secondary index has it's name (may be different then existing fields names).
 Secondary index may be compound from several fields.
 Each field can be part of more than one secondary key. for example:

     public class Person
     {